GioGioWasTaken/Linux-Machine/Brain/Cybersecurity/ELF.md

 ## General information
-If a binary file were to only consist of `data` and `code`, from the perspective of the OS the file is undefined.
+- If a binary file were to only consist of `data` and `code`, from the perspective of the OS the file is undefined.
 Which region is code? which region is `protected`?
 This is why we have file formats.

-When a source file is compiled, the generated machine code is stored in in an `object file`, which is just a block of binary. `Object Files` can be combined to produce an executable binary, which is a complete binary program runnable in an operating system.
+- When a source file is compiled, the generated machine code is stored in in an `object file`, which is just a block of binary. `Object Files` can be combined to produce an executable binary, which is a complete binary program runnable in an operating system.

-ELF is a common file format for all: `executables, object code, shared libraries`, and `core dumps`.
+- ELF is a common file format for all: `executables, object code, shared libraries`, and `core dumps`.

-Segments and sections are the main content of an ELF binary, which are the code and data, divided into chunks of different purposes.
+- Segments and sections are the main content of an ELF binary, which are the code and data, divided into chunks of different purposes.

-A `segment` is a composition of zero or more `sections` and is directly loaded by an operating system at runtime.
+- A `segment` is a composition of zero or more `sections` and is directly loaded by an operating system at runtime.

-A section is a block of binary that is either:
+- A section is a block of binary that is either:
 	-  actual program code and data that is available in memory when a program runs.
--  metadata about other sections used only in the linking process, and disappear from the final executable.
+	-  metadata about other sections used only in the linking process, that disappears from the final executable.

-The linker uses `sections` to build `segments`.
+- The linker uses `sections` to build `segments`.
 Object files, are ELFs before the linking stage.
 They are made of `sections`.

 ## ELF header